xyproto/algernon/samples/mdstyle/gcss/index.md

 title: Milligram
 favicon: favicon.ico

-# Markdown + CSS
+# Markdown + GCSS

-This example uses Markdown in combination with a CSS file.
+This example uses Markdown in combination with a GCSS file that imports a CSS file.

 This particular CSS theme is from [Milligram](https://milligram.io).